hadronized/kak-tree-sitter/docs/man/configuration.md

 - `remove_default_highlighter`, for removing the default highlighter set by the Kakoune distribution when enabling kak-tree-sitter support in a buffer.
 - `grammar`, for defining a grammar.
-- `queries`, for defining the language queries.
+- `queries`, for defining queries.

 ### `language.<lang>.remove_default_higlighter`